IgorTo/igorto.github.io/index.md

 - finite elements,
 - kernel-based methods,
 - and neural networks,

 by bridging numerical and functional analysis.
 My mathematical work is motivated by advanced multiphysics problems that carry significant societal relevance in:

 - climate,
 - biomedical,
 - and energy applications.

 ### Current research interests:
-- Stability of coupled and multiphysics PDE models.
-- Maximum time-step size estimation.
+- Time-step size estimation for multiphysics problems.
 - Well-posedness of mixed PDE problems.
+- Dimensionality gaps in interior data-informed PDE settings.

 ### News
 2025-12-24: Received qualification "Docent in Mathematics" from Faculty of Mathematics and Physics at University of Ljubljana.